Welcome to the

 Search Invasive Species

-- November 4, 2013.
-Cornell Cooperative Extension Invasive Species In-Service more »
+- November 18 - November 20 - 8th Annual Cornell Invasive Species Outreach In-Service more »

-Click here to read more about The Asian Carp
+Click here to read more about the European Water Chestnut

 Welcome to NYIS.INFO, the website of the New York Invasive Species Clearinghouse and the Cornell Cooperative Extention Invasive Species Education Program (CCE ISP).
 NYIS.INFO is your gateway to science-based information, breaking news, and innovative tools for coping with biological invaders in New York.
 NYIS.INFO links scientists, local, state and federal resource manages, policy setters, educators, and grassroots efforts to help you become part of the battle against invasive species in New York.